Settlement With The IRS Without a Lawyer – Here’s How

 Key Takeaways

-• Understanding the Offer in Compromise process and eligibility criteria can help you settle your IRS debt independently without a lawyer.
+• Understanding the IRS Offer in Compromise process can help you reduce your tax debt without expensive legal fees.

-• If your Offer in Compromise is rejected, you have alternative options, such as installment agreements or a Currently Not Collectible status.
+• If your Offer in Compromise is rejected, alternative solutions such as installment agreements or currently not collectible status can still provide relief.

 Understanding the IRS Settlement Process